Garlic Competition

 • Each entry must be accompanied by a separate entry form

-• You can enter into as many groups as you are eligible for
+• You can submit entries into as many groups as you are eligible for

 • Penny Woodward’s book “Garlic” is also an excellent source for garlic identification